The Ultimate In Birding Tours

 We will likely visit one or more areas on the western coast of Isabela.
 At Tagus Cove, one can see a natural harbour with ancient graffiti from ships’ crews dating back to 1836.
 A walk here to a tuff cone will turn up various finches and other landbirds.
 There is even a fair chance of seeing the uncommon endemic Galapagos Martin.

 Isabela is dominated by a chain of huge volcanos that rise to 1660m (5446ft) above sea-level.
 We will drive by ‘truck-bus’ (a truck converted to carry passengers) from Puerto Villamil up to the end of the road on the slopes of Volcán Sierra Negra (or Santo Tomás) and then walk up to the rim of the immense crater for spectacular views over this dramatic island.
 Reaching 1490m (4889ft), Sierra Negra is the second-highest of the five huge volcanic cones that dominate Isabela, and in particular, is a good spot for the rather elusive Galapagos Martin and the uncommon Vegetarian Finch.
-Other birds we are likely to encounter include endemics such as Galapagos Hawk, Large-billed Flycatcher, the rare and declining Darwin’s Flycatcher (formerly lumped in Vermilion Flycatcher), Galapagos Mockingbird, Medium and Small Ground Finches, Large Tree Finch, Woodpecker Finch and Green (or Olive) Warbler Finch, as well as Dark-billed Cuckoo.
-We will also have our first chance here for the delightful little endemic Galapagos Rail, which is sometimes quite unconcerned by its huge admirers, making a very close approach.
+Other birds we are likely to encounter include endemics such as Galapagos Hawk, Galapagos (or Large-billed) Flycatcher, the rare and declining Darwin’s Flycatcher (formerly lumped in Vermilion Flycatcher), Galapagos Mockingbird, Medium and Small Ground Finches, Large Tree Finch, Woodpecker Finch and Green (or Olive) Warbler Finch, as well as Dark-billed Cuckoo.
+We will also have our first chance here for the delightful little endemic Galapagos Crake (or Galapagos Rail), which is sometimes quite unconcerned by its huge admirers, making a very close approach.

 Fernandina (or Narborough) is one of the most recently active volcanic areas of the Galapagos and also one of the most magical islands.
 This afternoon we will land at Punta Espinosa.
 Areas of bare lava are just beginning to be colonized by the first intrepid plant species such as the Brachycereus cactus.
 Where the lava reaches the sea there are some of the most impressive and photogenic gatherings of Marine Iguanas in the Galapagos.
 Hundreds of them lie motionless, basking in the sunshine, with just the odd snort as they sneeze away excess salt through their nostrils.
 Some are scattered across the flat, rocky platform while others are packed together in an intertwined mass.
 In this area, we can also expect stunning, close-up encounters with endemic Flightless Cormorants.
 With the world population of less than 1000 individuals confined to this northwestern part of the Galapagos, it is one of the world’s rarest seabirds.
 The Galapagos Penguin, which occurs here in some numbers, is yet another Galapagos bird with a claim to fame, being the most northerly penguin in the world.
 The tidal pools often attract Green Turtles, while along the shoreline we may find shorebirds such as American Oystercatcher, Semipalmated Plover, Wandering Tattler and Ruddy Turnstone.